xcambar/dillinger/README.md

 Installation
 --------------

+The following installation is for someone wanting to use Dillinger as a markdown editor for a blog or for some sort of composer or editor that is meant for administrative purposes.
+There are some differences between this version and the master branch.

 NOTE: currently the `app.js` file expects a Redis instance to be up and running and available.
 It is used for session storage and will be used in the future.